 Learn what to expect when visiting Yosemite National Park in September

-September in Yosemite is warm and dry, and is the close of the beautiful, but busy summer season.
-There are many benefits to visiting in September, as well as some drawbacks.
+September in Yosemite is warm and dry and is the close of the beautiful but busy summer season.
+There are many benefits to visiting in September and some drawbacks.
 Below, we have categorized the most common “when to go” questions to help you determine if September is the best time for you to visit Yosemite National Park.

 benefits of visiting in september

 September in Yosemite is a beautiful time of year to visit the park.
 Wildlife is out and about, enjoying the last of the warm weather, and the park is alive with flora and fauna.
 You’ll have a fair chance of seeing the iconic American black bear along with mule deer lounging in the meadows full of long grass and late-blooming wildflowers.
 Another perk to visiting this time of year is all of the trails are open, giving you hundreds and hundreds of miles of trail to choose from.
 Day hiking is one of the most popular activities, and the weather in September is ideal as the summer heat begins to wane, but it is still warm enough to prevent the risk of snow and take a dip in an alpine lake to cool off.
 The cables are still up on the famous Half Dome hike, and many other– often less strenuous–options for day hiking bring you to breathtaking overlooks and alpine lakes.
 Tioga Road and Glacier Point Road will be open, giving visitors access to hundreds of miles of trail and another entrance into the park through Tioga Pass and Lee Vining.
 With all the roads and trails open, visitors are free to explore the famous and popular sections of the park or travel into the lesser-known areas, often inaccessible later because of snow, and attempt to get away from the crowds.
 September is truly a time when you can visit Yosemite and not worry about the weather when you are planning and packing.